 Michiana was one of the last resort communities to develop in the southwest corner of Berrien County because the densely wooded and marshy terrain made access difficult.
 It was not until 1927 that the area was divided between the states of Michigan and Indiana and developed simultaneously by the Long Beach Development Company.

-A tree became the famous landmark for the community.
+A tree located at the corner of Michiana Drive and Ponchartrain Trail (now gone) became the famous landmark for the community.
 Known as the Signal Oak, the Long Beach Company built an amphitheater around it to entertain prospective buyers with Indian ceremonies.
 This facility later became a meeting place for the Michiana Community Association that controlled the business of the community.

 The Village of Michiana is a small, residential community located on the border of Indiana.
 It is situated near sandy beaches with homes nestled amidst woodlands and dunes.
 Although the beaches are open to the public, the Village provides no public parking.
-Most of the lakefront housing units are owned by Chicago residents who enjoy the leisurely life offered by the community.
-Michiana is a quiet, safe, and secluded place for families with young children to live an attractive life.
+The Village of Michiana has a vibrant resident community; in addition, many housing units are owned by Chicago-area residents who enjoy the leisurely, attractive life-style offered by the community from adults to families with young children.

 To remain a quiet, residential community dedicated to the needs and comforts of its residents.